uncenter/uncenter.dev/src/posts/display-recent-writing/index.md

 // Why am I using a filter?
 Because I can.
 ```

-So now I can get the nth item of my collections like this:
+So now I can get the `n`th item of my collections like this:

 ```twig
 {% raw %}{% set recentPost = collections.blog | reverse | getIndexOfCollection(0) %}